matthewcosgrove/cf-scripts/pivnet/README.md

 So the alias is only used for the initial urls, and when it comes to naming the binaries which get uploaded, those are named according to the approach seen above for 'https://$CF_OPS_MAN_GUI_HOST/api/v0/available_products'

-If you use the underlying scripts directly instead of the ssh wrapper scripts, be careful about where they are run, as latency will likely defy any attempts.
+If you use the underlying scripts directly instead of the ssh wrapper scripts (which are for running direct on the Ops Manager VM), be careful about where they are run, as latency will likely defy any attempts.
 A VM with internet access on the same network as OpsManager is best.